 While it is difficult to determine the rate of addiction among homeless populations (sources vary), homelessness does seem to lead to higher use of alcohol and drugs than people with low incomes but who have shelter.
 The rates are slightly higher for men than women.

-Based on multiple studies, the most common drugs of abuse among homeless women are alcohol, marijuana, and cocaine in its crack form.
+Based on multiple studies, the most common drugs of abuse among homeless women are alcohol, marijuana, and cocaine in their crack form.

 The percentage of homeless women ages 25 to 44 who died from a drug overdose is 9.6-fold higher than U.S. women of the same age in general.